News

 WORKING CONDITIONS

-• Hours of work are expected to occur on a part-time basis, Monday to Friday, 40 hours per week
+• Hours of work are expected to occur Monday to Friday, with some evening and weekends to administer programming and educational activities

 • A great deal of time is spent working indoors in a well maintained, heated/ventilated environment with modern and up-to-date equipment